SciresM/CTRAesEngine/README.md

 **Licensing:**

 This software is licensed under the terms of the GPLv3.
-You can find a copy of the license in the LICENSE.txt file.
+You can find a copy of the license in the LICENSE file.